Key Takeaways

 Connect with a Shopper: The app connects customers with a personal shopper in their area.

-Delivery or Pickup: Customers can deliver their order to their home, office, or any other place.
+Delivery or Pickup: Customers can have their order delivered to their home, office, or any other place.
 They also select the curbside pickup at selected retail locations.

 Order Tracking: Customers can track their orders and communicate with shoppers with an app or website.